The Ardent Fight:

 The Arden Fight is a multi-media audio and visual project on the Tabasará River.
 The Tabasará River runs through the indigenous Ngöbe-Buglé territory of central Panama.
-Over the last decade the Barro Blanco dam has threatened to flood their ancestral lands and destroy their way of life.
+For a decade, the imminent construction of the Barro Blanco dam threatened to flood their ancestral lands and destroy their way of life.

 Original Image by Maria Doerr © 2015